-It’s me again, with another Caprese (pronounced kuh–prey‐zee) salad.
+It's me again, with another Caprese (pronounced kuh-prey‐zee) salad.
 You may have guessed by now that I have an obsession with the trinity of fresh mozzarella, summer tomatoes and fresh basil.
 The cool thing is, there are a zillion ways to combine these delicious ingredients and each one is totally unique.
-This time, I couldn’t resist adding slender green beans, baby potatoes and a dressing of Lemon Basil Oil.
-I’m calling it Green Bean Caprese Salad and I think you’re going to love it as much as we do!
+One of our all time favorites is this Stone Fruit Caprese Salad that just about shouts "SUMMER!".
+This time, I couldn't resist adding slender green beans, baby potatoes and a dressing of Lemon Basil Oil.
+I'm calling it Green Bean Caprese Salad and I think you're going to love it as much as we do!

 The slender, French-style green beans (haricot verts in French) work best in this salad.
 They're just briefly blanched till crisp, yet tender.

 Several years ago, Scott planted the French green beans and enjoyed them in so many dishes!